Shaun Briscoe: Widnes not held back by loss of injured players

-Rule said: "We've worked very hard off the field in the off-season - we've put a huge amount of resources into our community programme and worked hard to make it affordable and accessible for everyone to come and enjoy this game.
+Rule said: "We've worked in the off-season - we've put a huge amount of resources into our community programme and worked hard to make it affordable and accessible for everyone to come and enjoy this game.

 "It's an enormous occasion for both sets of fans, judging by the ticket sales at both clubs.
 Saints will be coming in good numbers and I'm sure our fans will want to meet that challenge."